-I am deeply fascinated by Pre Fabrication Systems, it’s somehow a paradox that during the rapid development of Malaysia during the post independence era, PreFab was a popular choice, IBS Industrialized Building System was then widely used but not today anymore.
-The ultimate purpose was speed that time, but in today’s context, we are all talking about sustainable, or the “life cycle” of a building, carbon auditing etc. I see Pre Fab as the answer to these, able to be relocated, recycled, just like how a original Malay House would adapt to.
-One of the post i did was about Broad Sustainable Building, BSB, a china construction company built a 15 storeys hotel in less than 6 Days.
+I am deeply fascinated by Pre-Fabrication Systems, it’s somehow a paradox that during the rapid development of Malaysia during the post-independence era, PreFab was a popular choice, IBS Industrialized Building System was then widely used but not today anymore.
+The ultimate purpose was the speed that time, but in today’s context, we are all talking about sustainable, or the “life cycle” of a building, carbon auditing etc. I see Pre-Fab as the answer to these, able to be relocated, recycled, just like how an original Malay House would adapt to.
+One of the posts I did was about Broad Sustainable Building, BSB, a china construction company built a 15 stories hotel in less than 6 Days.

 These structures are designed with the latest advances in building technology.
 Sustainability and lasting performance are at the forefront of prefabrication today.

 One of the greatest advantages of this product is flexibility.
 These buildings can be configured to fit any type of campus, from urban to rural by offering the option of constructing individual houses, apartments, or corridor-type dormitories.
 These buildings are designed to create a socially engaging atmosphere where students can meet, study, and learn together.

 It is now possible, by using standard modules, to plan a building in the early spring and have it ready for occupancy by late summer.
 Design-construction schedules can be as little as six months.
 These building offer advantages comparable to automobile production, combining tested assembly methods and systems with rapid and predictable scheduling.
 Both design and construction times are significantly reduced through the use of standardized systems.
 A major cost and time-saving advantage of prefabricated technology are the ability to undertake site work and building production simultaneously.

 For more information, please visit HERE, modernmodularhouse.blogspot.com Or simply visit Garrison Architects page!